Potential Health Benefits of Lamb’s Quarters

 3. Lamb’s Quarters May Be A Substantial Source Of Antioxidants

-Lamb’s quarters are one of the most nutritious sources of antioxidants available.
+Lamb’s quarters are one of the most nutritious sources of antioxidants available and are often compared to other leafy greens for their nutrient density.

 4. Could Speed Up The Healing Process